Lightprotocol/light-protocol/cli/README.md

 ## Contact

-If you have questions, suggestions, or feedback, join the developer community on Discord: https://discord.gg/J3KvDfZpyp or reach out at [hello@lightprotocol.com].
+If you have questions, suggestions, or feedback, join the developer community on Discord: https://discord.gg/J3KvDfZpyp, or reach out at hello[at]lightprotocol[dot]com.